When Takeda settled about 9,000 Actos-related lawsuits for $2.4 billion in 2015, it became one of the largest Big Pharma settlements in U.S. history.

 Although the FDA has not implemented an Actos recall, the agency required Takeda to update the drug’s warning section to include that it “may be associated with a 40% increased risk of bladder cancer.”

 In November 2014, Takeda was ordered by a West Virginia jury to pay $155,000 over the destruction of documents about Actos’ link to bladder cancer.

 Jurors concluded Takeda officials intentionally destroyed files about the development and marketing of Actos and that the missing files blocked plaintiff Richard Myers from proving his claims that the drug caused his cancer.

 Whistleblower Accuses Takeda of Hiding Information

 In 2012, former Takeda employee Dr. Helen Ge sued the drugmaker, accusing the company of hiding Actos side effects information from the FDA.

-Ge, who worked for Takeda as a safety consultant in the pharmacovigilance division, said the company knew about the drug’s link to at least at least a dozen types of cancer but refused to recognize it.
+Ge, who worked for Takeda as a safety consultant in the pharmacovigilance division, said the company knew about the drug’s link to at least a dozen types of cancer but refused to recognize it.